My Hamster Isn't Using Their Wheel

 While there may be truth to some of these hypotheses, the idea that a hamster runs on a wheel only because they are in captivity has been proven untrue.
 A study from 2014 showed that wild mice elected to use a running wheel in the wild.
 Some would even knock over other mice to get the chance to use it.
 This shows that animals like hamsters and mice enjoy running on wheels naturally.
 For this reason, it is best if a hamster has a wheel.

 Now that we understand why a hamster in a wheel is related to innate behaviors, we see why a hamster won't run on a wheel.

 1. Your hamster is old

 Part of the reason for this deterioration is due to their joints.
 A lifetime of wheel running and other exercise will lead to their joints wearing down.
-Once their joints are worn, any exercise, especially one on an incline, can be comfortable or even painful.
-If you have an older hamster and they stop using their wheel, you should take them to the veterinarian to rule out any other diseases.
+Once their joints are worn, any exercise, especially one on an incline, can be uncomfortable or even painful.
+If you have an older hamster and they stop using their wheel, you should take them to the veterinarian to rule out any other disease.
 You will also need to amend their diet to avoid obesity.